Pedro-A-Machado-Cardoso/AsciiTtv/readme.md

 - Streamer: Specifies which stream to put in the terminal.
 Use the same as its shown in the url (all lowercase).
 - Resolution: specifies how many pixels will be skipped (so higher = smaller output).
 - Tileset: What symbols to use for ASCII display.
 For correct behavior, make it a single string with no spaces.
 To the left the "white" tiles, making a gradient into "black" tiles.
-- Colored: Defines if your terminal will be colored or monochrome (1 = true, 0 = false.
-On by default.)
+- Colored: Defines if your terminal will be colored or monochrome.
+Note that making the output colored *severely* impacts rendering speeds.
+(1 = true, 0 = false.
+Off by default.)

 ## Support